DeepRLCourse/DeepRLCourse.github.io/docs/course_notes/bandits.md

 where:
 - $N_t(a)$ is the total number of times action $a$ has been selected up to time step $t$.

 - $R_i$ is the reward received at the $i^{th}$ time action $a$ was selected.

-##### Intuition
+???
+Tip "Intuition"

     This method relies on the Law of Large Numbers, where averaging a large number of observations converges to the true expected reward.
 Initially, the estimates are inaccurate due to limited observations, but as the action is repeatedly selected, the estimate    $Q_t(a)$ increasingly stabilizes and converges towards the true mean reward $q_*(a)$.

 #### Incremental Update Rule for Efficient Computation